Valley View Foundation

-Gary Brewer, Valley View CEO
+Dr. Brian Murphy, Valley View CEO

 I’ve had an opportunity to work to help raise money, initially for Valley View’s Cancer Center.
 It has been one of the joys of my life.
 Now with the new program Health4Life, I’m even more exhilarated, because I think preventative medicine is really the best thing that can happen in this valley.
 When people give to the Foundation, everyone in the valley benefits.

 This is such a small community that by donating to the Foundation, you’re not just giving money to a hospital that is treating cancer patients, you’re giving to your neighbor, or your neighbor’s child, or your coworker, or it could be your child’s teacher who is going through something.